techiaith/hunspell-cy/README.md

 An updated version of the Welsh version of the Hunspell spellchecker.
 The update includes additional headword forms (including 'actiwari’, ‘biodreulio’ a ‘seiberfwlio’), and also includes 98 additional international placenames (such as 'Irac').
 This version also deals with clitics more effectively.

+Hunspell was updated again in March 2025.
+The update includes additional headword forms (including ‘mangre’, ‘niwroamrywiaeth’ and ‘rheoleiddiwr’).

 Follow these intructions to install Hunspell in LibreOffice:
 [Cyfarwyddiadau LibreOffice en.odt](https://github.com/techiaith/hunspell-cy/files/13219008/Cyfarwyddiadau.LibreOffice.en.odt)